kitswas/VirtualGamePad/README.md

 Benefits of using VirtualGamePad:

 - **Free and Open Source**: No ads, no tracking, no paywalls.
 - **Secure**: The code is open for anyone to review.
-No need to trust a random app from the Play Store.
+No need to trust a random app from who-knows-where.
+- **Easy to Use**: Just install the app on your phone and the server on your PC.
+Connect via Wi-Fi and enjoy!
 - **Economical & Eco-friendly**: No need to buy a new gamepad.
 Use your old phone instead.
 Save money and reduce e-waste.

 ## Screenshots